Teachers

 Lisa Rollot

 Lisa holds a BA in French and Spanish, and MA in French and Second Language Acquisition & Teaching, as well as a PhD in French and Francophone Studies.
-She is specialized in sociolinguistics and has done research in the revitalization of minority languages all over the French speaking world.
+She is specialized in sociolinguistics and has done research in the revitalization of minority languages all over the French-speaking world.
 Her mother's family are native French speakers from Louisiana.
 She has taught French, Spanish and English as a second language to students of all ages since 1994.
 She and her husband, a French national from Dijon, have raised their three children in both the US and France to be bilingual and bi-cultural.

 Marie-Pierre Wolfe